pstefanovic/grpc-load-balancing/gRPCLinkerdSMI.md

 # East-West Traffic Management via SMI and Linkerd

-**Q: What is SMI?** The goal of the [Service Mesh Interface](https://smi-spec.io/) (SMI) is to provide a _common, portable set_ of service mesh APIs which a Kubernetes user can use in a provider agnostic manner.
+**Q: What is SMI?** The goal of the [Service Mesh Interface](https://smi-spec.io/) (SMI) is to provide a _common, portable set_ of service mesh APIs, which a Kubernetes user can use in a provider-agnostic manner.
 In short, it is an attempt to create a standard API spec.
-In practice the standardization didn't come through and there is little activity on the spec in past two years:
+In practice, the standardization didn't come through, and there has been little activity on the spec in the past two years:

 * istio support is unclear - ([initial repo](https://github.com/servicemeshinterface/smi-adapter-istio),
   ref [issue](https://github.com/servicemeshinterface/smi-adapter-istio/issues/96))
   , ([next iteration](https://github.com/servicemeshinterface/istio-smi-controller) quite not done)
 * linkerd supports SMI's TrafficSplit spec through its [extension](https://linkerd.io/2.12/tasks/linkerd-smi/) model

-In any case, SMI initiative brought about some common understanding between mesh providers.
+In any case, the SMI initiative brought about shared understanding between mesh providers.
 One might think of it as a precursor to the [GAMMA initiative](https://gateway-api.sigs.k8s.io/contributing/gamma/).

-**Q: Seems SMI is not a thing anymore, why demo it?** Because it's good to cover SMI and because in case of linkerd it is still the advertised way of doing [traffic splits](https://linkerd.io/2.12/features/traffic-split/).
+**Q: SMI is not a thing anymore; why demo it?** Maybe, still, it's good to cover SMI, and in the case of linkerd it is still the advertised way of doing [traffic splits](https://linkerd.io/2.12/features/traffic-split/).
 This might not be the case soon in the future.

 ## Prep

-Demonstrating gRPC load balancing and some traffic management possibilities, specifically weight based routing with linkerd and its implementation of SMI.
+Demonstrating gRPC load balancing and some traffic management possibilities, specifically weight-based routing with linkerd and its implementation of SMI.

 ### kind